 Main Street, East Leake, Loughborough, Leicestershire LE12

-Post-war church in the stripped sub-Romanesque Moderne style popular for Catholic churches in the middle decades of the 20th century.
+Post-war church in the stripped sub-Romanesque Moderne style popular for Catholic churches in the middle decades of the twentieth century.
 The exterior is somewhat gaunt, the interior more intimate in character.

 The church is orientated north-south, but this description follows conventional liturgical orientation.